phpfunk/alfred-spotify-controls/README.md

 Installation
 ----------------

-To install Spotify Controls in Alfred double click on the extension file: Spotify-Controls.alfredextension
+To install Spotify Controls in Alfred double click on the extension file: Spotify-Controls.alfredextension.

+*NOTE*: You must have the application 'GrowlHelperApp' installed to use this application as-is.
+If not you can manually remove the growl portion of this application or try changing 'tell application "GrowlHelperApp" to tell application "Growl".

 How to use
 ----------------